eclipse/kiso-testing/docs/advanced_usage/how_to_auxiliary.rst

 2. Verify if a Message is available for reception

   #.
-Call the auxiliarie's :py:meth:`~pykiso.auxiliary.AuxiliaryInterface._receive_message` and simpy wait for a message coming from the connector.
+Call the auxiliarie's :py:meth:`~pykiso.auxiliary.AuxiliaryInterface._receive_message` and simply wait for a message coming from the connector.

   #.
 If something is returned, put it in the output queue, otherwise repeat this execution cycle.